Adityamineni258/Meera/docs/main_concepts.md

 # Main Concepts

-This document explains the main concepts of the Menta app in simple terms.
+This document explains the main concepts of the Meera app in simple terms.

 ## 1. The Shell